-- Inclusion of family-focused content in existing participant newsletters that include program milestones, new program features, enrollment numbers, events, or new findings - Other national updates that correspond with program milestones or changes to the program, as needed - Updates on research results originating from the program - Local updates from the organization participants are paired with, or local updates relevant to their area from TPC communications to pediatric participants (in future phases) and/or parents/legal guardians will be consistent with the current Core Protocol, including primarily electronic communication, with the option to choose email, SMS (Short Message/Messaging Service, i.e., text message), and/or in-app messages.
+- Inclusion of family-focused content in existing participant newsletters that include program milestones, new program features, enrollment numbers, events, or new findings - Other national updates that correspond with program milestones or changes to the program, as needed - Updates on research results originating from the program - Local updates from the organization participants are paired with, or local updates relevant to their area from TPC the option to choose email, SMS (Short Message/Messaging Service, i.e., text message), and/or in-app messages.
 The type of communication to the pediatric participant (in future phases) will be based upon the communication preferences selected in the pediatric participant's account.